Skip to content

 Defect report

-A defensible, photo-referenced report you can take to insurers, engineers and the owners corporation.
+Defensible, photo-referenced report for insurers, engineers and the OC committee.

 03